blbadger/blbadger.github.io/clifford-attractor.md

 ![clifford vectors image]({{https://blbadger.github.io}}clifford_attractor/clifford_1.gif)

 The flashes are not a result of video artefacts, but instead represent small changes that lead to the attractor shifting back to points.
 Observe that the transition between a 0 and >1 dimensional attractor is not completely smooth!
+Small changes to $b$ lead to large changes in attractor dimension, even though the >1-dimensional attractor's shape changes slowly.

 And when $b = 1.7$, a nearly-2d attractor is produced
 ![clifford vectors image]({{https://blbadger.github.io}}clifford_attractor/clifford_2d.png)